 Storage containers should be kept at a distance from flammable materials.
 If the chips are wet, they should be stored in a remote location like an outdoor storage shed.

 Magnesium chips can be recycled in many countries.

 While the finished magnesium parts do not need to be kept in a remote location, they should also be kept dry to prevent inflammation.

 Magnesium is not the only metal capable of causing a fire hazard during CNC machining.

-Other combustible materials include titanium — which is fairly widely used for machining — as well as sodium and lithium.
+Other combustible materials include titanium which is widely used for machining, as well as sodium and lithium.

 Titanium should be treated with the same considerations as magnesium.
 Only sand and Type D fire extinguishers should be used to extinguish titanium fires, and similar care should be taken to avoid chip buildup.